austinBernard/Smart-Home-Security-System/README.md

 	• Biomatric Scanner: Replacing the facial recognition with a biometric finger scanner.
 This will allow the person to unlock the door if your finger has been verified.

 	• Camera: Once motion is detected camera comes on and will either take a photo/video and will email that picture to the owner, as well as storing the picture/video into a database with the date and time of occurence.
+The camera will also act as a facial recognition to allow double verification along with the biometric scanner.

 	• Door lock: If no finger is verified, be able to use a keypad to still allow entry through the lock.